snlim/cas-hello-world/README.md

 # Cas Hello World Project

-This project shows how to integrate CAS 3.4.10 with Spring Security 3 project.
+This project shows how to integrate CAS 3.4.10 with Spring Security 3.
 It verify and authenticate credentials using Basic Authentication.

 ## Run